 As you know, the Corporation's fiscal year 1996 appropriations statute (PL 104-134) directed that annual financial statement audits be used as the primary means for checking grantee compliance with applicable laws and regulations.
-The law became effective with audits performed after January 1, 1996, and reports of those audits for the year ended December 31, 1996 were due to the Office of Inspector General (OIG) by April 30, 1997.
-This report presents the results of the first round of audits performed in accordance with that statute.
+This report presents the results of grantee audit reports with fiscal years ending December 31, 1996 through September 30, 1997 performed in accordance with that statute.
+It incorporates the results contained in our previous report (AU97-002) issued in July 1997.

-Independent Public Accountants reported 169 findings related to 39 grantees in the 216 audit reports received in this cycle.
-Of those, 71 findings were deemed significant and reported to LSC management for follow up and resolution in accordance with OMB Circular A-50.
-The remainder involved minor omissions or discrepancies as described on the last page of this report.
+Independent Public Accountants reported 232 findings related to 65 grantees in the 277 audit reports received.
+Of those, 75 findings were deemed significant and reported to LSC management for follow up and resolution in accordance with OMB Circular A-50.
+The remainder involved minor omissions or discrepancies as described on page 4 of this report.

-Only 3 of the 71 significant findings reported grantee noncompliance with prohibitions and restrictions on the provision of legal services.
+Only 3 of the 75 significant findings reported grantee noncompliance with prohibitions and restrictions on the provision of legal services.
 In one, a class action case was not divested until 13 days after the statutory deadline; in another, a motion to withdraw from representation of a group of aliens was opposed by the state and still pending at the time of the audit.
 In a third finding, a grantee employee had used an organizational computer on one occasion during the employee's campaign for state office.

-Missing documents, such as required client statements of fact, citizenship attestations, and retainer agreements, were reported in 22 instances.
+Missing documents, such as required client statements of fact, citizenship attestations, and retainer agreements, were reported in 23 instances.
 All were considered significant because missing documentation could conceal noncompliance or other reportable conditions.
 The next most frequently reported finding (11 instances) concerned timekeeping systems and procedures, which were considered significant because accurate timekeeping records are absolutely essential to ensuring that there are no violations of prohibitions and restrictions.

-This report will be provided to the Corporation's authorization and appropriations committees of Congress, and will be made available to the public not later than August 30, 1997.
+This report will be provided to the Corporation's authorization and appropriations committees of Congress, and will be made available to the public not later than March 31, 1998.